 Not only did the work for DP World London Gateway help characterise the archaeological potential of the Lower Thames and Estuary and deliver some fascinating archaeological results, it also set a multitude of archaeological standards that have been absorbed into other infrastructure projects since.
 In many ways, the development work here set the template for joined-up EIA/consent, design-phase investigations and construction in sustainable large-scale marine projects.

-To purchase the publication click here.
+To purchase the full publication visit our publications page here.